-If your rabbit starts to experience this behaviour; stay close to them, speak to them in comforting tones, pet them and show them how much they mean to you; this is your last chance to say goodbye.
+If your rabbit starts to experience this behavior; stay close to them, speak to them in comforting tones, pet them and show them how much they mean to you; this is your last chance to say goodbye.

 Release of Bowels

-If this happens, stay calm, don’t get frustrated and remember this is something they can’t help.
+If this happens, stay calm, don’t get frustrated, and remember this is something they can’t help.